veracode-research/research-paper-notes/Fuzzing/FairFuzzTargetedMutStrategy.md

 They define the notion of a mutation tuple and keep track of mutations that lead to target branches in the code.
-In particular, they focus on deterministic mutations, insert, updates, and deletes.
+In particular, they focus on *deterministic* mutations (insert, updates, and deletes), so they know what is being changed and how.
+This helps them in finding relations between bytes of the input data and branches depending on those bytes.
+Further, they make it easy to undo a series of mutations.
-They define a "mutation mask"
-function that determines whether the input generated from a given mutation on a location will likely reach a target branch.
-Using this notion and the set of rare branches, they take aim at the rare branches in an attempt to increase the likelihood that the rare branches are reached as mutants are added to the input queue.
+They define a "mutation mask" function that determines whether the input generated from a given mutation on a location will likely reach a target branch.
+Using this notion notion and the set of rare branches, they take aim at the rare branches in an attempt to increase the likelihood that the rare branches are reached as mutants are added to the input queue.